lucasma8795/blog/_posts/2025-07-11-effects-scheduling-w02.md

 as expected!

-Using the above, I was then able to trace through the Makefile and build `ocamlcommon.cma` and `ocamlbytecomp.cma`, first by building the required `.cmo` files (in no particular order, and missing `.cmi` dependencies are auto-discovered and compiled), then linking the objects in dependency order (which is something I'd hope to be able to relax in the future?).
+Using the above, I was then able to trace through the Makefile and build `ocamlcommon.cma` and `ocamlbytecomp.cma`, first by building the required `.cmo` files (in no particular order, and missing `.cmi` dependencies are auto-discovered and compiled), then linking the objects in dependency order (which is something I'd hope to be able to relax in the future? [^1]).
 With this done, we are only two commands away to produce `ocamlc`, the OCaml [bytecode compiler](https://ocaml.org/manual/5.3/comp.html):

 ```text
 ocamlrun ocamlc -c driver/main.ml <compiler flags> <load path>